Skip to main content

 Length of the Undergraduate Program

-Students who begin in the fall will require 4 years to complete the interior architecture and design curriculum; students entering in spring will need 3.5 years.
+Students who begin in the fall will require 4 years to complete the interior design curriculum; students entering in spring will need 3.5 years.
 It is not possible to proceed more quickly due to the intense nature of the studio classes and the sequential nature of the program.
-Transfer students with AA degrees are highly encouraged to begin in the spring.
+Transfer students with AS or AA degrees are highly encouraged to begin in the spring.

 The Program of Studies

 The undergraduate program of studies consists of sequential learning that provides training in all critical aspects of the field of interior design.
-Studios focus on residential design as well as healthcare, office, retail, mixed-use and educational library spaces, and a capstone hospitality studio.
-The program consists of 77 (seventy-seven) semester credits of required courses beyond the liberal studies.
-A total of 120 credit hours is required for graduation composed of Interior Architecture and Design coursework with the University liberal studies requirements.
+Studios focus on residential design as well as healthcare, office, retail, mixed-use and a capstone hospitality studio.
+The program consists of 77 (seventy-seven) semester credits of required courses beyond the general education classes.
+A total of 120 credit hours is required for graduation composed of Interior Design coursework with the University general education requirements.

 Internships are required of all undergraduate students and are essential in preparing students for their careers.
-The department will assist students in locating an internship with local interior design and architectural firms, or firms in a number of other cities in Florida and throughout the U.S.
+The department can assist students in locating an internship with local interior design and architectural firms, or firms in a number of other cities in Florida and throughout the U.S. The student must initiate the conversation with the firm for the internship.

 Course Sequence